steezyza/bookish-octo/README.md

 #wede5020 #varsitycollege
 # portfolio of evidence #1
-Task 1 - build a static website for real or fictional business or organization
+Task 1 - build a static website for real or fictional business or organization - bukanindalo clone